Hoag Early Risk Assessment (HERA) Program

 Risk Assessment Options

 If you would like to further your information on breast cancer risk, there are several assessment options that ask questions about your lifestyle, family history and personal history of breast and ovarian health to determine your lifetime risk for developing cancer.
-We’ve listed a program below at Hoag as well as two useful tools to help you better understand your risks.
+We’ve listed a program below at Hoag as well as a useful tool to help you better understand your risks.

 - Hoag Breast & Ovarian Cancer Prevention Program was specifically designed for women at higher risk for breast and ovarian cancer and offers not only medical management but treats the whole woman with wellness services including fitness, nutrition, sexual and mental health and stress reduction techniques.